 - Monk: Natalie is highly amused whenever someone thinks she suppresses romantic feelings for Monk.

 - In "Mr. Monk and the Game Show", Monk goes on Roddy Lankman's show Treasure Chest.
-Before they begin the first round, Lankman asks Monk if there's anyone at home that he wants to say hello to.
+Before they begin the first round, Lankman asks Monk if there's anyone at home to whom he wants to say hello.
 He mentions Sharona, causing Lankman to ask, "And how long have you and Sharona been married?"
 Monk quickly corrects him.

 - Inverted in "Mr. Monk Gets Married", where to rescue Randy's mother Maria from gold-digging antiques dealer Dalton Padron, Monk and Sharona must infiltrate a marriage counselling camp by (of course) pretending to be a couple with severely exaggerated problems, with Monk playing a cowardly mop salesman and Sharona pretending to be his alcoholic wife.
 Their marriage is the absolute worst one in history.
 When at the end they reveal the ruse, the marriage counselor is relieved.